trimble-oss/website-modus.trimble.com/content/elements/buttons.md

 ## Types

 There are two button progressions you can choose from: structural and color progression.
-The choice should be based on the particular needs of the product's intended usage, aesthetic, and/or target user's needs. **Use only one color progression in a single product.** Ancillary button types can be used in either progression.
+The choice should be based on the particular needs of the product's intended usage, aesthetic, and/or target user's needs. **Use only one button progression in a single product.** Ancillary button types can be used in either progression.

 ### Structural Progression